DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 `Cannot update trainee on DQT without a trn (id: 142508)`

-This means that we have tried to update a trainee on DQT before we've received a TRN back.
+This means that we have tried to update a trainee on DQT before we’ve received a TRN back.

 Two issues are possible: